 The Difference Between the Static Web Page and the Dynamic Web Page

-The static web page can only show previously prepared data using HTML structure and it can be changed only if the developer changes the page structure and contents using the HTML development.
+The static web page can only show previously prepared data using HTML structure and it can be changed only if the developer changes the page structure and contents using HTML development.

 Let’s see how to write a PHP program to see the dynamic web page contents.